 If your workers’ compensation claim is denied by your employer’s insurance company, this is not necessarily the final word on your case.
 You can try to settle the dispute by meeting informally with your employer and/or the insurance company.
 If an informal meeting does not solve the problem, however, you may file a formal appeal with the South Carolina Workers’ Compensation Commission (SCWCC).

 The SCWCC administers workers’ compensation throughout the state and oversees employees’ claims.
 When an employee contests a claim denial or disagrees with a part of an award, the Commission holds a hearing and issues a decision on the appeal.
-You are not required to have legal representation for this process, but your chances of getting a favorable decision are better with the help of a workers’ comp attorney than without one.

 Why South Carolina Workers’ Compensation Claims Are Denied